WWmonster/MarkdownTest/docs/test2.md

 ![](media/315b31b0d9c0137373b2d81b29551174.png)

-*Figure 2: OpenL Tablets package is added*
+*Figure: OpenL Tablets package is added*

 1. If some `sh` files are not executable, enter the following command: